webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

   - The storage manager uses indexes to quickly locate data.
 - **transaction manager**
   - The transaction manager ensures transactions are properly executed.
+- **Metadata**
+  - Metadata is data about the database, such as column names and the number of rows in each table.
 - **log**
   - The log is a file containing a complete record of all inserts, updates, and deletes processed by the database.
 - **catalog / data dictionary**
   - The catalog, also known as a data dictionary, is a directory of tables, columns, indexes, and other database objects.
 - **relational database**
   - A relational database stores data in tables, columns, and rows, similar to a spreadsheet.
+  - Relational systems are ideal for databases that require an accurate record of every transaction, such as banking, airline reservation systems, and student records.
+  - All relational database systems support the SQL query language.
 - **SQL**
   - SQL stands for Structured Query Language and includes statements that read and write data, create and delete tables, and administer the database system.
+  - All relational database systems support the SQL query language.
 - **big data**
   - The growth of the internet in the 1990s generated massive volumes of online data, called big data, often with poorly structured or missing information.
+  - MongoDB: big data, open source, noSQL
 - **NoSQL**
   - The newer non-relational systems are called NoSQL, for 'not only SQL', and are optimized for big data.
+  - MongoDB: big data, open source, noSQL
 - **Open source**
   - Open source software is software that anyone can inspect, copy, and modify with no licensing fee.
+  - MongoDB: big data, open source, noSQL

 ## 1.3 Query languages